jnozzi/cocoadev.com/SiteContent/General/ObjectAlloc.markdown

 ----

-''' Some other hints and tips with [[ObjectAlloc]] '''
+** Some other hints and tips with General/ObjectAlloc **

 Memory leaks have a distinct tendency to appear within your own classes - When you have a leaky app start at the highest level objects first.
 So, if you have a custom class 'A' which contains objects of custom class 'B' which contain objects of custom class 'C', track down the 'A' leaks first.
 Sounds obvious, but you'd be surprised how often code blindness sets in.

 Other prime candidates are the collection classes.
 Leak one collection and you may well leak tens or even hundreds of other objects as a result.
 Again, go for the top level first.

-''' So: ''' It can be useful to sort by number of allocated objects within [[ObjectAlloc]], then work up from the bottom of the list.
-In a recent example, I had an app that was leaking hundreds of Kilobytes in thousands of objects per iteration - all due to _one_ [[NSArray]] being retained twice.
+** So: ** It can be useful to sort by number of allocated objects within General/ObjectAlloc, then work up from the bottom of the list.
+In a recent example, I had an app that was leaking hundreds of Kilobytes in thousands of objects per iteration - all due to _one_ General/NSArray being retained twice.

 Other things I've had to (repeatedly) discover:

 Remember to autorelease your objects if you're giving ownership to another class.
-This applies particularly when you're adding [[AtomicObjects]] into collections.
-If you've allocated e.g. an [[NSString]] and then want to put it into an array and forget about it (no longer having a pointer to it), then you must release it.
+This applies particularly when you're adding General/AtomicObjects into collections.
+If you've allocated e.g. an General/NSString and then want to put it into an array and forget about it (no longer having a pointer to it), then you must release it.
 It's important to remember to do this because even though each individual leak is small (and therefore, potentially hard to notice) the cumulative effect of lots of them can be quite large.

 Don't forget to release objects you own on dealloc.